Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Conclusions

 as derived in Eqs.~(\ref{eq:tff_tb}) and (\ref{eq:criteria}).
-Otherwise the injection energy results in the non-relativistic explosion or advection into a black hole.
+Otherwise the injection energy results in non-relativistic explosion or advection into a black hole.

-\item We find that the jet dynamics depends on the timing of the jet injection.
-For late jets, the diagnostic terminal Lorentz factor tends to be higher value than that for earlier jets because the rarefaction wave reduces the central density and the strong jet is injected.
-Thus we can conclude that the late jet injection is more suitable for producing GRBs than the early one.
+\item We find that the timing of jet injection does not affect our results significantly.
+We also observe that the diagnostic terminal Lorentz factor tends to be higher for later jets than for early jet injection because the rarefaction wave reduces the central density before the strong jet is injected.

-\end{enumerate} Note that the current criteria for the possibility of GRBs is only adequate for the judgment whether the relativistic shock breakout can really take place or not.
-Needless to say, this is only the necessary condition for the production of GRBs, i.e, some models which satisfies the above criteria may fail to produce GRBs.
-One of the most ambiguity in this study is how large amount of energy can be provided to the outer ejecta by the central engine activity after the shock breakout.
-It depends on the evolution of accretion rate.
-In order to investigate the late evolution, further long time simulations are definitely required.